3nock/OTE/CONTRIBUTING.md

 ## Creating/Updating/Fixing Templates

 You can contribute by creating new Templates or Improving & Fixing existing Templates.
 The template engine is only as good as the existing templates.
-Visit [Template Repository](https://github.com/3nock/OTE-Templates) to see how you can contribute.
+Visit [Template Repository](https://github.com/3nock/OTE-Templates) to contribute.

 ## Reporting Bugs